cern-it-efp/EOSC-Testsuite/README.rst

 ``19.12``

+-Improved support for Google, AWS, Azure, Exoscale, Openstack and Cloudstack.

 -Project restructure and code refactoring.

--Improved support for Google, AWS, Azure, Exoscale, Openstack and Cloudstack.

--Usage of Terraform API instead of Terraform CLI.

 ``19.8``